-Relationships are complicated, and knowing the right questions to ask your girlfriend can really make the difference between a happy couple and an unhappy one.
+Relationships are complicated and knowing the right questions to ask your girlfriend can really make the difference between a happy couple and an unhappy one.
 Take advantage of any time you have together and get to know your girl better through different types of questions.

 Types of Questions to Ask Your Girlfriend

 Questions in this category are basically the equivalent of the "sweet nothings" that pepper the conversations of any loving couple.
 They are rhetorical questions, and you can make them simply by changing a statement into a "Did you know…" type of question.
 While most questions should be asked in person, these are examples of questions you could ask your girlfriend by text.

 Yes, the questions can be sappy or silly, and that's ok - they aren't serious, they are the verbal equivalent of a hug or a squeeze on the hand.